LioraPinkhasov/Algorithms/AssitantProblem/README.md

 @Liora Pinkhasov

 ## About
-this project gonna be legndary!! or like our little fellow said : " easy pizzy super dizzy!". you can read more about our project in the wiki.
+in this folder we can find 2 java files:
+- **Essentials**: our tool kit (inside this folder you can find the AssitantProblem code)
+- **AssitantProblem**: Finds Max value in the array.